 There’s a new treatment for varicose veins that has the medical world abuzz.
 But that doesn’t mean it’s right for you, says varicose vein doctor in Orlando, John D. Horowitz, MD, FACS, founder and head of Central Florida Vein & Vascular Center, Orlando’s number one place for vascular surgery.
 The U.S. Food & Drug Administration recently approved the use of the VenaSeal Sapheon Closure System for the treatment of symptomatic varicose veins.

-So, what is the VenaSeal and how is it different from other existing varicose-vein removal procedures?
 The VenaSeal is a closure system that employs an adhesive that is injected into the diseased vein.
 Using ultrasound, the doctor guides a catheter through a small skin incision and into the diseased area of the vein.
 A dispenser then delivers just enough medical “glue” to close the vein.
 After the affected vein closes, blood re-routes through other healthy veins in the area.
 The glue then polymerizes, transforming into a solid, which seals off the vein.

 In its approval process, the FDA reviewed data that included results from three clinical studies sponsored by the manufacturer.
 A clinical study of only 108 participants compared to radio-frequency ablation in 114 participants to assess the safety and effectiveness of the VenaSeal system.